Presidential Directive 22: COVID-19 Mitigation Measures and Guidelines (Face Covering Extension Update)

 A. Significant progress has been made in vaccinating individuals and reducing community transmission of COVID-19.
-The COVID-19 vaccines are effective in preventing infection, disease, and spread.
+The COVID-19 vaccines are highly effective in preventing infection, disease, and spread.
 Unvaccinated persons are more likely to get infected and spread the virus, which is transmitted through the air and concentrates indoors.
-Because a certain percentage of individuals remain unvaccinated as well as known and anticipated variants, COVID-19 remains a public health concern.
+Because a certain percentage of individuals remain unvaccinated and also because of known and anticipated variants, COVID-19 remains a public health concern.

-B. Limited public health requirements remain necessary at this time to prevent the spread of COVID-19.
+B. Public health requirements remain necessary to prevent the spread of COVID-19.
 Members of the University community must comply with the mitigation measures set forth below.

 A. Unless stated otherwise, this Directive applies to all members of the University community, including faculty, staff, students, volunteers, contractors, vendors, guests and visitors, when engaged in University academic, business or co-curricular programs and activities, whether on or off-campus.
 University auxiliary organizations are responsible for applying similar practices to their respective programs and activities.